 Besides your earnings, you must also have a documented impairment that either:

-- Lasts for a minimum of one year;
+- Is expected to last for a minimum of one year;

 - Will probably cause death.